Meaghan Hughes

 Meaghan Hughes (born January 3, 1986) is a Canadian curler from Charlottetown, Prince Edward Island.
-She is a four-time PEI junior champion skip and five-time PEI Scotties champion.
+She currently plays second on Team Suzanne Birt.
+She is a four-time PEI junior champion skip and eight-time PEI Scotties champion.

 Career

-Hughes played as skip for her junior career, skipping the PEI team at the Canadian Junior Curling Championships from 2003–06.
+Hughes played as skip for her junior career, skipping the PEI team at the Canadian Junior Curling Championships from 2003 to 2006.
 In 2003, her team finished eleventh with a 2–10 record.
 In 2004, she improved from the previous season finishing in eighth with a 5–7 record.
 Her best finish was in 2005 where she once again finished eighth but this time with a 6–6 record.
 At her final trip to the juniors in 2006, she finished in last place with a 3–8 record.
-Also during her junior career, she won the 17 & Under provincial championship in 2002 and skipped Prince Edward Island to a sixth place finish at the 2003 Canada Winter Games.
+Also during her junior career, she won the 17 & Under provincial championship in 2002 and skipped Prince Edward Island to a sixth-place finish at the 2003 Canada Winter Games.

 Hughes skipped her team of Stefanie Clark, Jackie Reid and Tricia Affleck at the 2012 Prince Edward Island Scotties Tournament of Hearts where they finished the round robin in first place with a 4–1 record, earning them the bye to the final where they would play Kim Dolan.
 Despite starting the final with the hammer, she gave up a three ender in the seventh end and a steal of one in the eighth, ultimately losing the match 6–4.

 Hughes teamed up with Kathy O'Rourke for the 2012–13 season with Reid and Affleck at second and lead.
 The team competed at the 2013 Prince Edward Island Scotties Tournament of Hearts where they lost in the semifinal to Kim Dolan.
 Hughes moved down to third the following season and Robyn MacPhee stepped in to throw fourth rocks for the team.
 They finished undefeated throughout the round robin of the 2014 Prince Edward Island Scotties Tournament of Hearts but were defeated in the final by Dolan.
 They had a strong start to the 2014–15 season, winning the Curl Atlantic Championship and finishing second at the Dave Jones Molson Mayflower Cashspiel and the Lady Monctonian Invitational Spiel.
 Despite their strong season, they once again lost in the semifinal of the 2015 Prince Edward Island Scotties Tournament of Hearts, this time to Suzanne Birt.